STUDENTS: Apply now for WTJU summer 2023 internships!

 What’s the time period?

-Total of 8-12 weeks.
-Interns can start as early as May 22 or as late as June 5.
-Interns must stay through at least July 28 and are welcome to continue working as late as August 11.
+Total of 9 – 11 weeks.
+Interns start on Tuesday, May 27 and must be present the first week for training.
+Interns must stay through at least July 26 and are welcome to continue working as late as August 9.

 You said paid?

 Yep.
 It’s a job.
-Typically 35ish hours/week at $15/hour.
-Any current undergraduate student is welcome to apply (even if you’re graduating in May).
+35 hours expected each week.
+Any current undergraduate student is welcome to apply (even those graduating in May).

 What happens after I submit my application?